adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 # 3D-Object-Classification-Using-Capsule-Networks

 When we got started with the Capsule Neural Networks (CNN) project.
-We got introduced to Maya software to come up with python scripting for modelling a 3D object.
+We got introduced to Maya software to model a 3D image using with python scripting.
 We were not sure if we had to import a 3D model or create one using python in Maya.
-So to get started first we went through the videos that Professor Nik Brown shared which was quite helpful.
+So to get started first we went through the videos Professor Nik Brown shared with us which was very helpful to begin with.
 I started with creating objects like cubes, circles, etc.
 And then I got inquisitive to learn about MEL scripting which is used in Maya.
 I just did some basic touchbase and wanted to understand if scripting in MEL or Python was convenient for modelling an object.